 - Research, monitoring, and evaluation: Implement stock assessments, determine ocean bycatch rates, conduct genetic analysis, and identify high priority watersheds and fish passage barriers.

-Since 2009, the River Herring Program has invested over $4.1 million in 29 projects.
+Since 2009, the River Herring Program has invested more than $4.7 million in 35 projects.
 These projects have:

 - Completed a survey of river herring bycatch in ocean fisheries;

 - Developed management alternatives to reduce river herring bycatch in ocean fisheries;

 - Improved state management of over 39,000 acres of spawning habitat in Maine;